-Google Play Services is an integral part of Android and thus it’s necessary in order for the Play Store to work without problems.
+Google Play Services is an integral part of Android and its role is to connect and keep all apps up to date.
+And, no, you can’t remove it.
 However, many Android users report issues with it, reporting that Google Play services keep stopping repeatedly.

 If you are affected by this, don’t worry.
 We have a few applicable solutions for you.

 - Clear data from Google Play Services and the Play Store

 - Uninstall Google Play services updates